stablecarbon/fiatgateway_ethcontracts/README.md

 ### Scripts to interact with deployed contracts

-Model scripts are provided in `./scripts/` for reading contract stats that can be run with `npm run stats`.
-Modify `./scripts/src/index.js` to customize which scripts you want `npm run stats` to execute.
+Model scripts are provided in `./scripts/` for reading contract stats on Ropsten (or Mainnet with a small tweak) that can be run with `npm run stats-ropsten`. `npm run test-token-ropsten` will mint, transfer, and burn CUSD on Ropsten for testing purposes.

 ### Ropsten